-- 1.1 Section 5 of the 2003 Act requires a Licensing Authority to prepare and publish a statement of its licensing policy at least every five years.
-Such a policy must be published before the Authority carries out any function in respect of individual applications and notices made under the terms of the 2003 Act. - 1.2 During the five-year period the policy must be kept under review and the Licensing Authority may make any revisions to it as it considers appropriate, for instance in the light of feedback from the local community on whether the licensing objectives are being met.
-If the Licensing Authority determines and publishes its policy in this way, a new five-year period commences on the date it is published. - 1.3 Guidance also states "Where revisions to the section 182 Guidance are made by the Secretary of State, it will be for the Licensing Authority to determine whether revisions to its own licensing policy statement are appropriate". - 1.4 The Council last reviewed the Licensing Act 2003 "Statement of Licensing Act Policy" in 2010, which took effect on 7th January 2011. - 1.5 Since the last review of the policy there have been a number of significant changes to the Licensing Act 2003 by amendments made through the introduction of the Police Reform and Social Responsibility Act 2011, the Live Music Act 2012, the Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013, the Deregulation Act 2015 and the Legislative Reform (Entertainment Licensing) Order 2014. - 1.6 There have also been a number of amendments to the Guidance issued by the Secretary of State under S.182 of the Licensing Act 2003. - 1.7 The Council, in accordance with its duties under the Licensing Act 2003, will now start the process of reviewing the existing policy with amendments with a view to publishing it by 7th January 2016. - 1.8 The re-published policy will set out the principles that the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications for licences made under the Act for the subsequent five years. - 1.9 Whilst there have been significant changes to legislation which will be reflected in technical changes to the policy, the Authority does not propose to introduce any new initiatives or special policies at this time.
-Should new policy initiatives or special policies be considered within the next policy period, the existing policy will be reviewed accordingly.
+- 1.1 Section 5 of the Licensing Act 2003 requires a Licensing Authority to prepare and publish a statement of its licensing policy at least every five years.
+Such a policy must be published before the Authority carries out any function in respect of individual applications and notices made under the terms of the 2003 Act. - 1.2 During the five-year period, the policy must be kept under review and the Licensing Authority may make any revisions to it as it considers appropriate, for instance in the light of feedback from the local community on whether the licensing objectives are being met.
+If the Licensing Authority determines and publishes its policy in this way, a new five-year period commences on the date the policy is published.

+- 1.3 Guidance also states "Where revisions to the Section 182 Guidance are made by the Secretary of State, it will be for the Licensing Authority to determine whether revisions to its own licensing policy statement are appropriate". - 1.4 The Council last reviewed the Licensing Act 2003 'Statement of Licensing Act Policy' in 2010 and the policy had taken effect on 7th January 2011. - 1.5 Since the last review of the policy in 2011 there have been a number of significant changes to the Licensing Act 2003 by amendments made through the introduction of the Police Reform and Social Responsibility Act 2011, the Live Music Act 2012, the Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013, the Deregulation Act 2015 and the Legislative Reform (Entertainment Licensing) Order 2014. - 1.6 There have also been a number of amendments to the Guidance issued by the Secretary of State under Section 182 of the Licensing Act 2003. - 1.7 The reviewed policy will set out the principles that the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications for licences made under the Act for the subsequent five years. - 1.8 Whilst there have been significant changes to legislation which will be reflected in technical changes to the policy, the Authority does not propose to introduce any new initiatives or special policies at this time.
+Should new policy initiatives, or special policies be considered within the next policy period, the existing policy will be reviewed accordingly.